-Criteria for Effort Grades.
+Criteria for Engagement in Learning grades.

-Effort grades will measure how a pupil's attitude to learning contributes to his/her academic progress.
-This is assessed on a six-point scale.
+These grades will measure how a pupil's engagement in all aspects of their learning contributes to the development and fostering of excellent learning habits and attitudes and to their academic progress.
+This is assessed on a four-point scale.